chengkuangan/pgwdemo/README.md

 **Note:**

 * There maybe situation where some of the PODs does not have injected Istio sidecar.
-This is because the PODs are deployed before the Istio is ready.
+This is because the PODs are deployed before the ServiceMesh Contol Plane services are ready.
 Run the following command to redeploy the PODs:
 ```
 ./deployDemo.sh -rd
 ```
-* The RHSSO is ephemeral.
+* The RHSSO installed is ephemeral.
 The configurations will be lost if the POD restarted or the OpenShift server restarted.
 Please delete the RHSSO project and run the following command to recreate the RHSSO:
 ```
 ./deployDemo.sh -sso
 ```
+* The username and password for the demo will be printed on command prompt screen after the installation completed.

 ## Post Installation Configurations